Quasarkiste487/starCatalogue/README.md

 # starCatalogue
-a project for the module Mobile Computing at HTWK
+a project for the module Mobile Computing at HTWK!